Elliott Wave Intro Series - Part 2

-In 1941, Elliott stated, regarding the financial markets, that ““[t]hese [Fibonacci] ratios and series have been controlling and limited the extent and duration of price trends, irrespective of wars, politics, production indices, the supply of money, general purchasing power, and other generally accepted methods of determining stock values.”
+In 1941, Elliott stated, regarding the financial markets, that “[t]hese [Fibonacci] ratios and series have been controlling and limited the extent and duration of price trends, irrespective of wars, politics, production indices, the supply of money, general purchasing power, and other generally accepted methods of determining stock values.”
 As you can see, the more research conducted into this subject, the more support we find to Elliott’s theories set out almost 100 years ago.

 In 1997, the Europhysics Letters published a study conducted by Caldarelli, Marsili and Zhang, in which subjects simulated trading currencies, however, there were no exogenous factors that were involved in potentially affecting the trading pattern.
 Their specific goal was to observe financial market psychology “in the absence of external factors.”